Skip to page content

 There are certain risk factors that may make some women more likely to develop GDM.
 These include:

-- Large baby on scan/previous large baby (macrosomia – birth weight greater than 4.5kg)
+• Previous large baby (birth weight greater than 4.5kg)

 How is GDM diagnosed?

-Women with one of the above risk factors will have an oral glucose tolerance test at 24 to 28 weeks into their pregnancy.
+Women with one or more of the above risk factors will be offered an oral glucose tolerance test (OGTT) at around 24 weeks into their pregnancy.
 This is a fasting blood test followed by the consumption of a glucose drink and a further blood test 2 hours later.

 Testing your blood glucose levels

 Once you have been diagnosed with GDM it is important to regularly test your blood glucose levels.
-You will be taught how to do this by the Diabetes Specialist Nurse/Health Care Assistant.
+You will be taught how to do this by a member of the diabetes team.
+You will also be invited to a group education session to discuss GDM and your pregnancy.
+If a group session is not suitable for you, please inform your midwife or contact the Diabetes team.

 The targets (as per NICE guidelines) for your blood glucose levels during pregnancy are: